Gentle frying

 Gentle frying or low-temperature frying is an oil- or fat-based cooking method used for relatively fragile or starchy foods.
 While gentle frying is most notably used to cook fried eggs, it is also used for delicate fish, tender cuts of meat, sausages, and as a first step in fried potatoes.

 Benefits

 Low-temperature frying is useful if the frying fat scorches at higher heat levels (e.g. butter), or if the frying fat has flavor that the cook wants to preserve (e.g. olive oil).
 Overheated oils can produce unhealthy, even carcinogenic, compounds.

-In starchy foods, low-temperature frying gives the starch in the food a chance to migrate and caramelize, producing a sweeter outcome.
+In starchy foods, frying gently gives the starch in the food a chance to migrate and caramelize, producing a sweeter outcome.

 In fragile foods such as eggs, gentle frying prevents the food from scorching or falling apart.